adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 ```

 After doing that, we want to achieve the following two targets:
-* We want the Application to start up with an external database (on my local machine, I let a PostgreSQL DB run in Docker)
+* We want the application to start up with an external database (on my local machine, I let a PostgreSQL DB run in Docker)
 * We want a simple @SpringBootTest to start up with an embedded H2 DB.

-Long story short, several things needed to be made for this.
+Long story short, several things need to be made for this.
-The pom.xml needed a few more dependencies:
+The `pom.xml` needs a few more dependencies:
 ```xml
         <dependency>
             <groupId>org.postgresql</groupId>